Comparisons13 min read

 Is ProtonVPN or Windscribe better for free users?

 They solve different problems.
-ProtonVPN's free plan gives you unlimited data but only 3 server countries (US, Netherlands, Romania).
-Windscribe's free plan gives you 14 countries but caps you at 10GB/month.
+ProtonVPN's free plan gives unlimited data but only 3 server countries (US, Netherlands, Romania).
+Windscribe's free plan gives 14 countries but caps you at 10GB/month.
 If you need geo-flexibility or want to access content from multiple regions, Windscribe's free tier wins.
 For everyday privacy browsing where you just need a consistent, uncapped connection, ProtonVPN's unlimited data is the better call.

 Does Windscribe work in China in 2026?